RileySzecsy/CSCE435Project/Report.md

   ```

   ```
+### 2b.
+Pseudocode for each parallel algorithm
+- For MPI programs, include MPI calls you will use to coordinate between processes
+- For CUDA programs, indicate which computation will be performed in a CUDA kernel, and where you will transfer data to/from GPU

+### 2c.
+Evaluation plan - what and how will you measure and compare
+- Input sizes, Input types
+- Strong scaling (same problem size, increase number of processors/nodes)
+- Weak scaling (increase problem size, increase number of processors)
+- Number of threads in a block on the GPU

   ## For the report need to have pesudo code, describe the algorithms if we dont have both cuda and mpi implementations then we just either describe where we are stuck or try and explain why it may not be possible

+## 3. Project implementation
+- Sample Sort:
+- Mergesort:
+- Odd-Even Transposition Sort:
+- Radix Sort: